xdevops-caj-dotnet/TempConvert/README.md

 Create a `Repositories` folder and create below class:

-- `TempConvertRepository` class which implments `ITempConvertRepository` interface
+- `TempConvertRepository` class which implements `ITempConvertRepository` interface